mezzio/mezzio/docs/book/v3/cookbook/double-pass-middleware.md

 # Using Double-Pass Middleware

-Expressive uses [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware and request handlers exclusively as of version 3.
+Mezzio uses [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware and request handlers exclusively as of version 3.

 In previous releases, however, we supported "double-pass" middleware, and a number of third-party packages provided double-pass middleware.
-How can you use this middleware with Expressive 3?
+How can you use this middleware with Mezzio 3?

 > ### What is Double-Pass Middleware?
 >